Laboratory for Future Interdisciplinary Research of Science and Technology (FIRST)

 Laboratory for Chemistry and Life Science (CLS), which consists of four major divisions- “molecular synthesis”, “molecular materials design”, “molecular functions” and “molecular bioscience”, carries out a wide range of researches on molecular science and engineering, covering not only fundamental and applied chemistry but also life science.
 By bringing domestic and international research activities together, CLS aims at creating new principles of molecular-based chemistry and bioscience and thereby making breakthroughs for the next generation science and technology.
 The final goal of CLS is to contribute to the realization of sustainable development of human society through front-line chemical researches.

-Laboratory for Advanced Nuclear Energy (LANE)
+Laboratory for Zero-Carbon Energy (ZC)